yanchao0222/ABD_prediction/README.md

 <br />
 <br />

-This method utilizes Light Gradient Boosting Machine (**LightGBM**) to predict the daily status changes of acute brain dysfunction.
+This method utilizes Light Gradient Boosting Machine (**LightGBM**) to predict the daily status changes of acute brain dysfunction for critically ill patients.